StarRocks/starrocks/docs/administration/resource_group.md

 - `mem_limit`

   This parameter specifies the percentage of memory that can be used for queries in the total memory that is provided by the BE.
-Unit: %.
 Valid values: (0, 1).

   > Note: The amount of memory that can be used for queries is indicated by the `query_pool` parameter.
 For more information about the parameter, see [Memory management](Memory_management.md).